Snow Queen Pothos Propagation And Care Guide

 5. Light

 The pothos plant will do well in indirect sunlight or partial light.
-Although you should know that the plants will work under light conditions, they should prefer moist soil and indirect light.
+Although you should know that the plants will work under low light conditions, too, they should prefer moist soil and indirect light.
 A few hours under direct sunlight is okay; you should avoid leaving them under direct sunlight for a whole day.

 6. Humid Conditions

 Ideally, the humidity for the pothos is between 50% to 75%.
-The plants will strive in tropical or subtropical climate areas, but you can always keep the plant moist if you live in dry climates.
+The plants will strive in warm temperatures in tropical or subtropical climate areas, but you can always keep the plant moist if you live in dry climates.
 However, you should also avoid drenching the leaves since it can cause fungal issues.

 Problems You May Encounter With The Snow Queen Pothos Plants